noble-g/Danny-s-Diner/README.md

 He plans on using these insights to help him decide whether he should expand the existing customer loyalty program - additionally he needs help to generate some basic datasets so his team can easily inspect the data without needing to use SQL.

-Danny has provided you with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for you to write fully functioning SQL queries to help him answer his questions!
+Danny has provided me with a sample of his overall customer data due to privacy issues - but he hopes that these examples are enough for me to write fully functioning SQL queries to help him answer his questions!

-Danny has shared with you 3 key datasets for this case study:
+Danny has shared with me 3 key datasets for this case study:

 * `sales`
 * `menu`
 * `members`
-You can inspect the entity relationship diagram and example data below.
+The entity relationship diagram and example data are abelow.

 ----------
 ![ER Diagram of Danny's Diner](https://github.com/noble-g/Danny-s-Diner/blob/main/ER%20scrnsht.png)